Track, Field and Biathle Glory for St Gabriel’s Pupils

 St Gabriel’s pupils have enjoyed a spectacular run of sporting success across athletics and multi-discipline events this May, with impressive achievements at both county and national level.

-The momentum continued the following weekend at the Hampshire County Track and Field Championships, held at Mountbatten Stadium, Portsmouth, on 10–11 May, where over 670 athletes took part in more than 150 events.
+At the Hampshire County Track and Field Championships, held at Mountbatten Stadium, Portsmouth, on 10–11 May, over 670 athletes took part in more than 150 events.

 Our middle-distance runners shone brightly: